 4. Baby with Bee

-Baby with Bee offers hypnobirthing classes catering for Eastsiders with classes in Katong; there’s also the option of Thomson Medical Center too.
+Baby with Bee offers hypnobirthing in Singapore, with classes catering for Eastsiders in Katong.
+There’s also the option of Thomson Medical Center too.
 All classes are on the weekend for these courses, and there’s group and private options too.
 Don’t fancy leaving home?
 There are also online-only classes!
-The course comes with a copy of the ‘HypnoBirthing– The Mongan-Method‘ book, two CDs to practice your relaxation at home, plus pre- and post-birth support options!
+The course comes with a copy of the ‘HypnoBirthing – The Mongan-Method’ book, two CDs to practice your relaxation at home, plus pre- and post-birth support options!

 Where: Various locations

-A great option if you’d like a personalised class at home, the Inspire Mum & Baby sessions are delivered over five classes and can be tailored to you in terms of timing.
+If you would like to join a small and cosy group to learn about hypnobirthing in Singapore, Birth Discovery sessions are delivered over five classes and can be tailored to you in terms of timing.
 Some of the content you can expect to learn includes how to assist, rather than resist, your natural birth instincts; optimal position for baby during labour and birth, and how to avoid artificial induction (where possible).
+Mandarin classes are also available online.

 Ready to start your hypnobirthing journey?
 You’ve got this, mums!